 Total System Output: 8,839 kWh (53% more than was used)

 Of course, utility companies don’t just charge you for the electricity you use.
 They tack on extra fees including a “meter charge”.
 My utility charges me about $0.51/day simply to be hooked to the grid.
 That means my actual bill averaged $22/month.

 How did it pencil out financially and what is my payback?
 Sure, I hit my net zero energy goal and I’m super-proud, but how did it pencil out financially?
 I’m all about the environment and doing my part to invest in a fossil-free future for my grandchildren (and everyone’s grandchildren), but I’d like to know (and you probably do too): What did the system cost and what’s the payback?
 Here’s what my system cost:

 Installed cost of 7.32 kW system $20,345

-Focus on Energy incentive ($2,000)
+Focus on Energy incentive (State of Wisconsin) ($2,000)

-Federal Tax Credit (30% in 2019) ($6,103) can be rolled over multiple years
+Federal Tax Credit (30% in 2019) ($6,103) can roll over multiple years

 Please let me know if you have any questions about what I’ve explained here or if I can help you with your project.
 Shine on!